 In the Netherlands, as soon as the temperature exceeds 27 degrees for 4 consecutive days, the Dutch National Heat Plan comes into effect.
 The Heat Plan sets out the responsibilities of organisations during a period of sustained heat.
-This is crucial for care institutions: elderly people are extra vulnerable and can suffer from all sorts of illnesses as a result of the heat.
+This is crucial for care institutions: older people are extra vulnerable and can suffer from all sorts of illnesses as a result of the heat.
 Hence the question: what should care organisations pay attention to?

 1. Drink enough

 How do you best deal with the heat?
 The most important thing, of course, is to keep drinking enough.
 Older people are less likely to feel thirsty.
 It is therefore important that older people drink enough during and between meals (preferably in small quantities, rather than a large amount in one sitting).
 Care professionals should explain to clients why they should drink enough.
 Besides drinking, good and healthy food is of course also important.
 Preferably fruits and vegetables.
 These contain a lot of water and are a source of vitamins and minerals.

 Light clothing, fans, air conditioning and sunshades: just like drinking, cooling down is very important.
 So in the short term, that means using one of the above measures.
 In the long term, healthcare facilities can have their buildings heat-proofed by taking one of the following actions:

 - Reduce heat by properly insulating roofs and facades.

 - Make sure clients do not stay in an area where there is a glass covering.
 These spaces get very hot in the summer and are harder to cool.

 - Provide centralised control of sun awnings and turn them on as early as possible.

 - Turn off (unnecessary) appliances that produce a lot of heat.